 Aside from your standard walking and jumping mechanics you also have the ability to glide using your giraffe’s tongue as a helicopter, throw your pet rock at things, operate switches, wall jump, and even use various items like bombs, health packs, and thongs.
 Everything is mapped perfectly to the controller as well with nothing confusing or complicated, unlike a few other games I have been playing recently.
 Anyone can pick up and play the game with little to no skill or prior knowledge, which is great because…

 … The co-op system is great and a commonly missed opportunity for games like this.
-The game operates on a drop in/out process where the second player simply presses any button and they instantly appear in-game.
+The game operates on a drop-in/out process where the second player simply presses any button and they instantly appear in-game.
 All of the action takes place on the one screen, so if one person progresses faster or if one person is struggling to keep up then the game will instantly warp the one behind right next to the one in front.
-I don’t have anyone with me in my flat but I got a friend to connect to my PS4 via shareplay (you should check it out if you haven’t tried it) and they were able to jump right in and play with me as if they were sat next to me.
+I don’t have anyone with me in my flat but I got a friend to connect to my PS4 via Share-Play (you should check it out if you haven’t tried it) and they were able to jump right in and play with me as if they were sat next to me.

 Personally, I really enjoyed playing through a few levels in co-op as I like that all the action is on one screen – I’m not a fan of games like the Lego series where they break off at strange angles and follow the direction the other player is in – those ones confuse and annoy me.
-The one downside comes in the form of the difficulty.
+The one downside comes in the form of difficulty.
 You can’t change the difficulty of the game itself and having a second player doesn’t boost it or adds more enemies – it’s just the same.
-So a game which is fairly easy to complete on your own has instantly become a game super easy with a partner.
+So a game that is fairly easy to complete on your own instantly becomes super easy with a partner.
 I would probably only use the co-op mode if I was playing with a younger child who may need some help making their way through certain levels, or maybe if you have a few kids who want to play together as it’s a lot of fun in both solo and co-op modes.

 I briefly mentioned the fact that you level up in a similar way to Tesla vs. Lovecraft.
 This is kind of true.
 As you destroy enemies and progress throughout the levels you will gain experience which will eventually cause your level to *ding* and go up one.
 Once this occurs, you will be shown up to three random ‘trait’ cards – you must choose one of these which you wish to inherit and the rest go back into the pot until you next *ding*.
 This is really cool as it means you get a new ability each time you level up which is a lot better than simple stat increases!